Origami creations

 Broad-leaved Peppermint Leaf

 Did you know that the Broad-leaved Peppermint is a type of eucalyptus tree found across Victoria and New South Wales?
-Its leaves are a favourite snack for koalas.
+Its leaves give off a strong peppermint scent when crushed.
 Fold your own leaf and start your forest floor.

 Superb Fruit Dove